mozilla/picl-contacts/README.md

 # picl Contacts

-Status: This project only just got started a few days ago and is already on hold.
-Ah, well.
-Please feel free to experiment with it and contribute to it, but do not expect the maintainers to be doing much with it at the present moment.

-Goal: Give users a way to access and manage their contacts from FXOS devices and WebRTC-enabled FX clients.
+Goal: Give users a way to access and manage their contacts from FXOS devices and WebRTC-enabled FX clients through a rich set of identity-attached services (picl).

-This is one of a set of experimental identity-attached services that include:
+Other experimental identity-attached services that include:

 - Passwords: https://github.com/mozilla/gombot
 - Bookmarks and Tabs: https://github.com/mozilla/picl-tabs